sreeragvenugopal/jcole-lab-website/team/index.md

 ## The Cole Lab is hiring!
 {:.center}
-Come join us as we launch our lab
+Come join us as we grow the lab
 {:.center}

 {%